-You must create a private RSA key (preferably 512 bit to keep the transfer volume low) and then a DER representation of the public key.
+Create a private RSA key and then a DER representation of the public key.
+The key should be at least 2048 bits in length, but preferably 4096 bits in length.
 The data used for creating the signature is a concatenated list of request variables (namely URI, host, and user agent) separated by the NUL character "\0".
-For example,
+For example, For example,

 /index.html?q=foo\0www.example.com\0Mozilla/5.0 (X11; Ubuntu; Linux x86_64; rv:30.0) Gecko/20100101 Firefox/30.0.